Partitioned Tuning «Prev Next»

 DBA Views for Partitioned Objects

-1. Increased availability: The unavailability of a partition does not entail the unavailability of the object.
-The query optimizer automatically removes unreferenced partitions from the query plan so queries are not affected when the partitions are unavailable.
+1. Increased availability: the query optimizer automatically removes unreferenced partitions from the query plan, so queries against available partitions are unaffected when other partitions are offline.

 Using the DBA Partition Views